 We wandered around Oviedo, watching the dancing and listening to the street performers before making our way to the train station.

-On this impromptu rest day (in which we still logged five tourist miles!) we planned the rest of our stages.
+On this impromptu rest day spent exploring Oviedo (in which we still logged five tourist miles!) we planned the rest of our stages on the Camino del Norte.

 Our plan had always been to get back to the Camino del Norte after our detour to Oviedo.
-Since the detour had cost us a day, we needed to make up for some mileage in order to get to Santiago on schedule.
-So, we got back to the Camino del Norte by way of a long train ride to Cadavedo, jumping ahead two Camino stages while we were at it.
+Since the detour cost us a day, we needed to make up for some mileage in order to get to Santiago on schedule.
+So, we got back to the Camino del Norte by way of a long train ride to Cadavedo, rejoining the Camino del Norte at Stage 21.

 While we cooked dinner, we waited in anticipation for Lizz’s friend Margo to arrive.
 Margo had made the trip from sunny San Diego to northern Spain so that she could walk with us for a whole week.
 And we couldn’t wait to see what she thought about the Camino.